Scheuermann's Disease in Adolescents and Adults

-Scheuermann's kyphosis is a developmental type of kyphosis occurring while the body is still growing.
+Scheuermann's kyphosis, manifesting in a “roundback” or “hunch” deformity, is a developmental type of kyphosis occurring while the body is still growing.
 Normal vertebrae are rectangular shaped and stacked on top of one another like building blocks with a soft cushion disc between each one.
 When Scheuermann's kyphosis occurs, the front of the vertebrae wedge forward and closer together in a triangular shape.
 This causes the spine or curve to move forward and closer together in a triangular shape and the spine to curve forward more than normal.

 Scheuermann's kyphosis develops in adolescents while their bones are still growing.
-It happens to about 0.1% percent of people in this age group and occurs as often in boys as girls.
+It happens to about 0.1% percent of people in this age group and occurs a little more often in boys as girls.

 This kyphosis, or roundback, can lead in larger curves to difficult spinal deformities and pain.
 Initial treatments, depending on the age of the patient, residual growth, and size of curve, can include physical therapy, bracing, or injections.
 In larger or progressive curves resistant to conservative treatment, surgery is an option.
 This can be done minimally invasively via a dual VATS/percuateous approach, or a single approach Ponte procedure.